SunnySummit/LasagnaBiomeGeneration2/README.md

 you might encounter issues with huge rocks. use custombiomes_med if it really bothers you.

-i recommend installing all paks that start with three underscores, the others are optional.
+i recommend installing all paks that start with three underscores.

 feel free to make your own changes. in order to distribute you must:
 1. provide full credits in a readme file included with the archive.